The Mob Psycho 100 Season 3 release date is on October 5, 2022, the Fall 2022 anime season.

 Note: This article was originally published before Mob Psycho 100 Season 2 Episode 13 aired in Japan and was updated on April 1, 2019.

 Including sub-chapters, the first season actually adapted 57 chapters.
-By the end of January 2019, the first episode of Season 2 adapted four chapters (51, 51.5, 52, and 52.5) and episode 2 and 3 adapted about eight chapters.
-Episode 4 adapted a little over six chapters and ended at the start of Chapter 64.
+By the end of January 2019, the first episode of Season 2 adapted four chapters (51, 51.5, 52, and 52.5), and Season 2 Episodes 2 and 3 adapted about eight chapters.
+Season 2 Episode 4 adapted a little over six chapters and ended at the start of Chapter 64.

 Episode 5: Discord ~Choices~ finds its title name from Chapter 65 so the episode adapted chapters 64 through 67.
 The entire world domination story arc focused on the largescale battle with Claw was handled in only six episodes.